Gonzalez & Waddington – Attorneys at Law

 When Former Jeopardy Bars a Second Trial.

 A determination that jeopardy attaches does not end the analysis.
-Double jeopardy bars retrial only when the military judge or the panel has made a determination by regarding guilt or innocence.
+Double jeopardy bars retrial only when the military judge or the panel has determined by regarding guilt or innocence.
 See United States v.
 McClain, 65 M.J.
 894 (A. Ct.
 Crim.
 App.
 2008); United States v.
 Germono, 16 M.J.
 987, 988 (A.C.M.R.
 1988).

 Retrial for offenses was not barred when the military judge granted a defense motion to dismiss on speedy trial grounds after hearing evidence in the first trial, but before entering findings.
 United States v.
 McClain, 65 M.J.
 894 (A. Ct.
 Crim.
 App.
 2008).